factorhouse/kpow-local/README.md

 ## Instructions

 The main folder of this repository contains a functional docker-compose.yml file.

 Run the application using it as shown below:

 ```
 $ git clone https://github.com/operatr-io/kpow-local.git

 $ cd kpow-local

 $ vim local.env # Add your LICENSE details here

 $ docker-compose up
 ```

 ### Notes

 * kPow's web UI is accessible on http://localhost:3000
+* Prometheus web UI with scraped kPow Metrics is accessible on http://localhost:9090/
 * The Kafka brokers are accessible with bootstrap URL `127.0.0.1:9092,127.0.0.1:9093,127.0.0.1:9094` if you want to configure other services.

 ## Support